John Kelly (engineer)

-John J. Kelly is a senior Irish academic.
-A professor of chemical engineering, he was for a period Dean of the Faculty of Engineering at University College Dublin (UCD, where he was also Registrar / Deputy President).
-He was Executive Director of the Ireland Canada University Foundation, Chairman of the Scholarship Board of the O'Reilly Foundation, and President of Independent College Dublin, and is Chairman of the Board of Trustees of the Friends of Bethlehem University in Ireland.
+John J. Kelly (11 May 1935 – 12 November 2022) was a senior Irish academic.
+A professor of chemical engineering, he was for a period dean of the Faculty of Engineering at University College Dublin (UCD, where he was also registrar / deputy president).
+He was executive director of the Ireland Canada University Foundation, chairman of the Scholarship Board of the O'Reilly Foundation, and president of Independent College Dublin, and chairman of the board of trustees of the Friends of Bethlehem University in Ireland.

 Early life

 John Kelly was born in Newry, Northern Ireland, 11 May 1935, the fourth of seven children of Rita Curran and John Vincent Kelly.
 He attended two local schools and St. Patrick's College in Armagh.
 He then attended a boarding school Castleknock College, on the outskirts of Dublin, from 1947 to 1953, where he became Head Prefect and captained a rugby team.

-Kelly pursued a bachelor's degree in Chemical Engineering at University College Dublin (UCD).
+Kelly pursued a bachelor's degree in chemical engineering at University College Dublin (UCD).
 After graduating in 1957, he worked in industry, as a process engineer and later manager, in Ireland and the UK, from 1957 to 1963.
 Kelly was captain of the University College Dublin and the Irish Universities swimming teams in 1956 /57 and played rugby in Munster with Highfield in the 1960s.

 University career

 Kelly returned to UCD as a lecturer, and obtained his PhD in 1968.
 He was a Senior Fulbright Scholar at the University of Maryland from 1969 to 1970.
-He was promoted to Senior Lecturer at UCD in 1976, holding that post until 1985, and during this period was elected three times as Dean of the Faculty of Engineering and Architecture, starting in 1979.
-He was Visiting Professor at the University of Missouri-Rolla in 1982.
+He was promoted to senior lecturer at UCD in 1976, holding that post until 1985, and during this period was elected three times as dean of the Faculty of Engineering and Architecture, starting in 1979.
+He was visiting professor at the University of Missouri-Rolla in 1982.

 In 1986, he commenced office as Registrar of UCD, and when his term of office ended, he was appointed Professor of Chemical Engineering.

 He became a member of the Governing Bodies of UCD and Dublin City University in 1982, remaining on the former until 1998 and the latter until 1987.
 He was elected by the Governing Body of UCD to the Senate of the National University of Ireland, of which UCD is a constituent university, in late 1982, and was co-opted to two further terms (from 1987 and 1992), and elected to another five-year term by the NUI's Convocation in 1997.
 He was also the founder, and a director, of the UCD industrial development facility, UIC, now Nova UCD.

 Kelly was a founder of UCD's Engineering Graduates Association.
 He was made an Honorary Life Fellow of the Institution of Engineers of Ireland in 1990, and a Fellow of the Irish Academy of Engineering in 2000.
 Leaving the regular staff of UCD, he has been emeritus professor since 2000.

 Kelly was awarded the Doctorate of Humanities, Honoris Causa, by the University of Bethlehem in Palestine in 2012.

 In 2018 Kelly was presented with the ESB Outstanding Contribution to Engineering Award at the 2017 Engineers Ireland Excellence Awards.